jmcook1186/if-scenarios/if-training-course/exercise-2/step2.md

 ## Test your learning

 1) Try adding another plugin to your pipeline.
 It doesn't matter what it does, as long as it adds another entry in `outputs`.
 Observe the additional output being added to `outputs`
-2) Try passing your output file to Imapct framework.
+2) Try passing your output file to Impact framework.
 Notice that Impact Framework can run your output file as if it were a fresh manifest!